-As some of you know I am mostly housebound for a few weeks as I broke a bone in my foot and I have to give it a chance to heal.
-Given last year’s injury, I am now the self-proclaimed “queen of the broken bones” though I am really hoping to pass that mantel to someone else, not that I would want any of you to be the taker.
+As some of you know, I am primarily housebound for a few weeks as I broke a bone in my foot and I have to give it a chance to heal.
+Given last year’s injury, I am now the self-proclaimed “queen of the broken bones,” though I am really hoping to pass that mantel to someone else, not that I would want any of you to be the taker.

-But from now on I will make sure to look up wherever I go (and down and right and left so as to ensure no more broken bones).
+But from now on, I will look up wherever I go (and down, right, and left to ensure no more broken bones).